Safaris in Tanzania

 Why we love safaris in Tanzania

-• It's easy to combine a safari in Tanzania with a beach holiday, a hop-over to Zanzibar, or a hiking adventure
+- It's easy to combine a safari in Tanzania with a few days on the beautiful beaches of Zanzibar.

-• Each national park has its own highlights and advantages.
-Safaris are split between the Northern and Southern Safari Circuits, and Tanzania's domestic flight network makes it easy to combine a few national parks along a single itinerary.
+- Each national park has its own highlights and advantages.
+Safaris are split between the Northern and Southern Safari Circuits, and Tanzania's domestic flight network makes it easy to combine a few national parksalong a single itinerary, offering incredible variety of scenery and wildlife.

 The Northern Safari Circuit